 Now for a ‘best case scenario’-type option, let’s assume a household uses less than 300kL a year (mind you, that’s 300,000 litres).
 The Simpson 7.5kg top loader mentioned earlier uses 108L per wash.
 Using the figures above, we can deduce that one load costs about 8.3c in water consumption.
 Having it on twice a week, for a whole year will cost about $8.63.
 Of course, it pays to do a quick search as to how your particular council charges for water – prices can vary quite a lot!

 Let’s compare the Simpson 7.5kg top loader with its equivalent front loader model – the 7kg.
 It uses 70L per wash.
 This ends up costing about 5.4c per load.
 Used twice a week for a year, the front loader will use about $5.62 worth of water.
 Compared with the top loader, that’s a difference of $3.01 per year, or about the cost of a bottle of 600mL water at the shops!
-Of course, this figure will wildly change if you use your washing machine more than twice a week.
+Of course, this cost figure will wildly change if you use your washing machine more than twice a week.
 If you have a larger family, we suspect you could be using your washer once per day!

 Should I buy a top loader or front loader?